AnandVinod018/MACHINE-LEARNING/README.md

 When do we stop solving for k-means?
 OR    What is the stopping condition for k-means?
 We stop when the distance between the clusters do not change or the cluster centres remain the same.

+For both the datasets almost 5 to 6 different clusters have been selected and k-means is performed for the respective clusters.